1 Definitions and Interpretations

 3.1 You agree to do all acts and things (including providing us and our subcontractors with access to all information and documentation which is within your possession or control) which is reasonably required by us to enable us to fulfil our obligations under this agreement.

-3.2 You agree to comply with any special conditions detailed in Schedule 3.
+3.2 You agree to comply with any special conditions detailed in the quotation and subsequent discussions.

 4.1 You agree to pay the Price in accordance with the Payment Schedule.
 Time for payment shall be of the essence.